Carbotura

 Manufacturing Classification Notice

-All material received and handled within the boundary of this protocol is classified as Manufacturing Feedstock โ€” an input material for Carbotura Advanced Circular Manufacturing.
+All material received and handled within the boundary of this protocol is classified as Manufacturing Feedstock — an input material for Carbotura Advanced Circular Manufacturing.
 No waste treatment, storage, or disposal activities are defined or implied.

 1. Purpose & Scope

-This protocol governs all operational procedures for the Pregenesis feedstock intake, receiving, and trough feed system โ€” from truck arrival at TISAB through Manufacturing Feedstock delivery to the Shredder Train (CBT-PRE-OPS-003) and Trough 2 Processing (CBT-PRE-OPS-004).
-It covers Modules 0A (TISAB), 0B (Dumping Floor and Troughs), and 0C (EASB).
+This protocol governs all operational procedures for the Pregenesis feedstock intake, receiving, and trough feed system — from truck arrival at TISAB through Manufacturing Feedstock delivery to the Shredder Train (CBT-PRE-OPS-003) and Trough 2 Processing (CBT-PRE-OPS-004).
+It covers Modules 0A (TISAB), 0B (Feedstock Ingest and Troughs), 0C (EASB), and 0D (Liquid Biosludge Delivery Station).
+Module 0D (ECN-003) receives liquid biosludge tankers via Lane D and routes liquid feedstock to Trough 2 Processing.

 BoundaryDescription